-In T 1771/06 the board held that a claim which specifically referred with closed language to the characterising part (GBSS gene fragment in the antisense direction) of the gene construct and, in a legitimate attempt to generalise, left open other structural elements necessary to operate the system ("comprising a fragment ... which codes for ...., said fragment consisting of a nucleotide sequence selected from ...
-SEQ ID No: ..."), was not an unusual claim formulation and saw no problem with it.
+In T 1771/06 a claim specifically referred with closed language to the characterising part (GBSS gene fragment in the antisense direction) of the gene construct and, in an attempt to generalise, left open other structural elements necessary to operate the system ("comprising a fragment ... which codes for ...., said fragment consisting of a nucleotide sequence selected from ...
+SEQ ID No: ...").
+According to the board this was not an unusual claim formulation.
 The board did not accept the appellant's argument that the scope of the claim extended to gene constructs which comprised any DNA in addition to the GBSS gene fragments.
 The skilled person would certainly take into account the fact that the gene construct was made for the purpose of introducing the GBSS DNA fragment into the potato cells and integrating it into the genome.
 Accordingly, the gene construct would be thought to contain all necessary DNA elements for these steps to take place.

 In T 409/97 the board held that an erroneous statement in the introduction to the description was of no assistance in interpreting the claim and establishing the subject-matter for which protection was being sought, where this statement contradicted its actual content.